Rahul2K20/Python-Job-Scheduler/README.md

 3. Remove a Job from the Schedule: You can remove a job by providing the start time, duration, and job name.
 4. Quit: This will exit the application.

+## Contributing

+We appreciate any contributions you might want to make.
+Please read the contributing guidelines to learn about opening issues, creating pull requests, etc.

 ## License

 This project is licensed under the MIT License.